 The Ph.D. degree prepares students for a career as a university faculty member or research scientist in a government agency or the private sector.
 70 hours of graduate classes minimum, plus other courses assigned by the student’s advisory committee

-While the Ph.D. program is to be personalized for each student’s needs (by them and their advisor), the only true requirement is that all Ph.D. students MUST take a minimum of 21 RPTS credits (not including RPTS 691).
+While the Ph.D. program is to be personalized for each student’s needs (by them and their Faculty Chair), the only true requirement is that all Ph.D. students MUST take a minimum of 21 RPTS credits (not including RPTS 691).